QuarkNerd/blog/dsmith/_posts/2017-01-10-consumer-driven-contracts-using-pact.md

 author: dsmith
 title: Consumer Driven Contracts using Pact
 layout: default_post
+summary: >-
-summary: "In this post I will talk about Consumer Driven Contracts in Microservices architectures.
-I will also give an example of how to use Pact in a modern JavaScript application."
+  In this post I will talk about Consumer Driven Contracts in Microservices architectures.
+I will also give an example of how to use Pact in a modern JavaScript application.
 tags:
   - featured
 categories:
-  - Web
-  - HTML5
+  - Tech
 image: dsmith/assets/featured/contracts.jpg
 ---